JYang-AI/jyang-ai.github.io/_pages/about.md

   - /about.html
 ---

 This is Jianyi Yang's homepage!
+My [CV](https://jyang-ai.github.io/CV-JianyiYang.pdf) is shown here